vishal2098govind/knowledge_base/knowledge_base/Go-Bill-Kennedy/Go Language Guide/Interfaces.md

 ![[Pasted image 20251209002720.png]]

 ### Storage by value
-- When we store a value, the interface value has its own copy of the value.
+- When we store a value, the interface value has its **own copy of the value**.
 Changes to the original value will not be seen.
-- When we store a pointer, the interface value has its own copy of the address.
+- When we store a pointer, the interface value has its **own copy of the address (i.e. sharing)**.
 Changes to the original value will be seen.
 ```go
 package main